Heartlands Building Process

 - We prepare a tailored walk-through checklist and use it as a basis for our three and ten month walk-throughs.

 - We employ a representative in the office, assuring customers are taken care of during and after the closing of your home.
-The representative, as well as the builder and construction manager, are available to you through email, phone, or fax.
-The builder also provides his home and cell phone numbers.
+The representative, as well as the custom builder and construction manager, are available to you through email, phone, or fax.
+The custom builder also provides his home and cell phone numbers.